Why Invoice Finance Works For Manufacturers

 4. Seasonality - some manufacturing can be very seasonal by nature e.g. manufacture of fireworks.
 In such cases, there may be a need for temporary cash flow assistance to get through peak trading periods.
 Some invoice finance solutions allow you to selectively use the funding as and when you need it, controlling costs.

-5. Expansion - during times when manufacturers are expanding rapidly, they often turn to scalable invoice finance to support their cash flow during rapid growth.
+5. Expansion - When manufacturers expand rapidly, they often turn to scalable invoice finance to support their cash flow during rapid growth.

 So the high proportion of invoice finance users within the manufacturing sector is not surprising when you consider the above points.